• Skip to primary navigation

 If you want some distraction while climbing the X24’s incline, you can stream from apps like Netflix, Amazon Prime Video, and Spotify.
 What better way to reach the top of the mountain than by binging your favorite show?

-The upper and side handles are ideal for balance when you need it.
-Plus the streamlined deck is 22” wide and 60” long to support all running and hiking strides.
+The incline and side handles are ideal for balance when you need it.
+Plus, the streamlined deck is 22” wide and 60” long to support all running and hiking strides.
 What’s best about the X24 is its solid construction that feels incredibly stable, which is exactly what you want from a treadmill that inclines as high as this one.

 I’ve almost forgotten to mention the soft deck cushioning.
 It is absorbent without being overly bouncy, so you can train to tackle those high-incline hikes and runs without fatiguing your joints or feeling like you’re bouncing on a trampoline.

-The NordicTrack X24 might be a newcomer, but it is built to last and will handle your toughest incline workouts.
+The NordicTrack X24 is our best incline treadmill of 2025, and it is built to last and handle your toughest incline workouts.

 Click here to read our detailed review of the NordicTrack X24.